Architecture Overview

 Network Layer

-Section titled “Network Layer”ParticleDB exposes five wire protocols through a single process, so applications can connect with whichever protocol fits their stack:
+Section titled “Network Layer”ParticleDB exposes multiple server protocols through a single process, so applications can connect with whichever protocol fits their stack:

 | Protocol | Default Port | Primary Use |